ssec/polar2grid/py/polar2grid/doc/source/dev_guide/frontends.rst

 Interface:

-    Frontends are to used via one class named ``Frontend``.
-The ``__init__`` function does not require any arguments.
-The key function is named ``make_swaths`` and performs all of the functionality of the frontend.
+    Frontends are to be used via one class named ``Frontend``.
+This class must be derived from the :py:class:`polar2grid.core.roles.FrontendRole`
-    This function takes 1 positional
+    class, see the roles documentation for additional information on methods.

-    argument that is a list of the paths to the raw satellite data files (not including any navigation data files).
-Past versions of the remapping utilities did not accept scan line navigation data with invalid/fill values (ex. -999).
+    Past versions of the
+    remapping utilities did not accept scan line navigation data with invalid/fill values (ex. -999).
 A ``cut_bad`` keyword was added to frontends to tell the frontend to "cut out" these bad scanlines from the